chanakaprasadcw/nose-and-hand-gesture-keyboard/README.md

 ```

 You can use this content for your `README.md` file in your GitHub repository.
 This provides a detailed overview of your project, including features, installation instructions, usage guidelines, project structure, contribution guidelines, and acknowledgments.

+Explanation
+Import Libraries:

+os, cv2, mediapipe, pyperclip, time, and numpy are imported for various functionalities like video capturing, drawing, and handling gestures.
+Suppress TensorFlow Lite Logging:

+We suppress some of the logging output to keep the console clean.
+Initialize Mediapipe Face Mesh and Hands:

+mp_face_mesh and mp_hands are used to detect face and hand landmarks.
+mp_drawing is used to draw landmarks on the screen.
+Variables:

+typed_word holds the current text being typed.
+cooldown_time and last_key_press_time help control the typing speed.
+Function: recognize_gesture:

+This function determines which key the nose is pointing at.
+It uses the nose's position to find the corresponding key on the virtual keyboard.
+Function: draw_virtual_keyboard:

+This function draws the virtual keyboard on the screen.
+It highlights the selected key and shows the typed word.
+Function: is_copy_button_pressed:

+This function checks if the copy button is pressed based on the nose's position.
+Main Code Block:

+We capture video from the webcam.
+Initialize Mediapipe for face and hand detection.
+Continuously read frames from the webcam, process them, and display the virtual keyboard.
+The nose is used to select keys, and the right hand's index finger is used to press keys.
+Explanation for Each Section in a Simple Way
+Import Libraries: Think of these like getting different colored crayons before starting a drawing.
+Each library helps us do different things in our code.

+Suppress TensorFlow Lite Logging: This is like telling the noisy kids in the room to be quiet so you can focus on your work.

+Initialize Mediapipe Face Mesh and Hands: These are like the magic glasses that help us see and understand where the face and hands are.

+Variables: These are like little boxes where we store important information, like what we've typed so far.

+Function: recognize_gesture: This is a helper who looks at where your nose is pointing and tells us which key it is pointing at.

+Function: draw_virtual_keyboard: This helper draws the keyboard on the screen and shows which key is selected.

+Function: is_copy_button_pressed: This helper checks if the nose is over the "COPY" button.

+Main Code Block: This is the main part of our project.
+It continuously looks at the video from the webcam, finds where the nose and hands are, and updates the virtual keyboard.